stewSquared/advent-of-code/src/main/scala/synacor/README.md

 - added an algebraic data type for VM Ticks
 - wired together an emulator layer for easier interaction with state

+### 2025-12-18 -- Part 5 -- ???

+- added the ability to undo commands
+- added a command history
+- add the ability to replay a history
+- unlocked ime travel
+- added ability to set/get register
+- tried teleporting with a different register value

 ## Wishlist

 - [X] Interface for entering input into running VM